Contrast-Security-OSS/docs/content/admin/onboard_team/CreateGroups.md

 * In the **Organization Role** field (available only to SuperAdmins), choose from the following:

- * **No Access:** The user has no access to the organization.
+ * **No Access:** No access to the organization.
- * **View:** The user has read-only access to an organization's findings in Contrast.
+ * **View:** Read-only access to an organization's findings in Contrast.
- *  **Edit:** The user can interact with the full lifecycle of vulnerabilities as well as bring applications online and delete them.
-This user has no administration capabilities and can't perform any organization administration functions.
-This role is appropriate for most Contrast users.
+ *  **Edit:** Interact with the full lifecycle of vulnerabilities as well as bring applications online and delete them.
+No administrative capabilities or functions. <br>
+ (This role is appropriate for most Contrast users.)
- * **Rules Admin:** The user has the same privileges as an Edit user as well as the ability to edit policy and rules.
+ * **Rules Admin:** Privileges of an Edit user as well as the ability to edit policy and rules.
- * **Admin:** The user is responsible for configuration of the organization with the ability to license applications, manage user accounts and perform other advanced configuration functions.
+ * **Admin:** Responsible for configuration of the organization with the ability to license applications, manage user accounts and perform other advanced configuration functions.

-* In the **Application Access** field, define access as a pairing of application(s) and role.
-In the applications field, select a single application, multiple applications or all applications.
-Then select the role you want to provide to those applications.
-A single group can provide more than one role assignment by clicking **Add Access** to add another line in the group definition to define a separate application and role assignment.
+* In the **Application Access** fields, define access as a pairing of application(s) and role.
+ * In the multiselect field, select a single application, multiple applications or all applications.
+You can also choose to have **Applications onboarded to group**, which allows you to grant group access to individual applications during onboarding.
+ * In the dropdown menu, select the role you want to provide to those applications.
+ * Click **Add Access** to define separate application and role assignment(s) in a separate line.

 * In the **Member(s)** field, select one or more users to assign to a group.
 See the article to [Create Users](admin-onboardteam.html#create-user) for more information.

 >**Example:** Add user access to App1 and App2 with the Admin role on one line.
 Click the link to **Add access** to App3 and App4 with the role Edit on the next line.
 Therefore, the group provides the Admin role for App1 and App2 but the Edit role for App3 and App4 to the selected users.

-For more information, read about how to [Manage Groups](admin-manageorgs.html#access).
+Learn how to access and update your groups while using Contrast by reading the [Manage Groups](admin-manageorgs.html#access) article.